astrodyl/genki-notes/README.md

-# genki-notes
+# Genki Notes and Prace Problems
-A collection of notes from my Genki studies
+See the wiki for practice problems